Friday, March 13, 2009

 Irish Moonshine - Homemade Irish Cream Liqueur

 When Irish eyes are smiling there's usually a reason.
 Could it be Bailey's Irish Cream?
 The liqueur has been available since 1974 when Gilbey's, an Irish distillery, discovered how to emulsify whiskey and heavy cream.
 The liqueur is uniquely Irish and is a balanced measure of Ireland's agricultural and distilling heritage.
 However important that may be, it's the amazing taste that has made the liqueur famous.
 If you're a devotee of Bailey's Irish Cream, perhaps in Irish coffee or straight-up over ice, today's recipe will have you smiling, too.
 It's easy, fast and inexpensive to prepare and it's great for a party.
 It also makes a nice hostess gift.
 Leftovers can be refrigerated for up to 2 weeks.
-A recipe for a dairy free Irish cream can be found here.
+I am also including a recipe for a dairy free Irish cream for those who are lactose intolerant or vegan.
 Sláinte.

 Irish Cream Liqueur